shantanudwivedi1/My_Portfolio/README.md

 ## Live Demo

-Visit the live website: https://github.com/shantanudwivedi1/My_Portfolio.git
+Visit the live website: https://shantanudwivedi1.github.io/My_Portfolio/

 ## Contact

-Feel free to reach out to me at [your email] for any questions or collaboration opportunities.
+Feel free to reach out to me at dshantanu63@gmail.com for any questions or collaboration opportunities.